-- 1. Interview the person making the complaint regarding the nature and specifics of the incident(s); - 2.
-Interview the person accused; and - 3.
-Interview other possible witnesses, if appropriate. - A. Complaints Against Employees of the College
+- 1. Interview the person making the complaint regarding the nature and specifics of the incident(s), - 2.
+Interview the person accused, and

-If a complaint under this Policy is against an employee of the College, the complaint will be investigated by the Director of Human Resources or designee, and will be handled according to the procedures found in Policy 5.5.
-Employees who violate this Policy will be disciplined, up to and including employment termination.

-B. Complaints Against College Students

-If a complaint under this Policy is against another student, the complaint will be investigated by the Vice President of Student Development or designee.
+- 3. Interview other possible witnesses, if appropriate. - A. Complaints Against Employees of the Collegelf a complaint under this Policy is against an employee of the College, the complaint will be investigated by the Director of Human Resources or designee and will be handled according to the procedures found in Policy 5.4.
+Employees who violate this Policy will be disciplined, up to and including employment termination. - B. Complaints Against College StudentsIf a complaint under this Policy is against another student, the complaint will be investigated by the CSAO or designee.
 Both the person making the complaint and the person accused will have equal opportunity to provide relevant information, including the identities of any witnesses they believe should be contacted as part of the investigation.

-After reviewing all the relevant information, the Vice President of Student Development or designee will render a determination as to whether the Policy was violated and what additional actions may be necessary, including disciplinary action against the person accused and/or making available to the victim appropriate College resources.

-Students who violate this policy will be disciplined, which may include suspension or expulsion.
+After reviewing all the relevant information, the CSAO or designee will render a determination as to whether the Policy was violated and what additional actions may be necessary, including disciplinary action against the person accused and/or making available to the victim appropriate College resources.
+Students who violate this Policy will be disciplined, which may include suspension or expulsion.
 Other possible sanctions are found in the Student Discipline Code.

-The Vice President of Student Development will notify both the complainant and the person accused of his or her determination, but, unless otherwise authorized by law, will only notify the complainant of any sanctions imposed against the accused student, to the extent such sanctions impact the complainant, such as a determination that the accused may not come within a certain distance of the complainant.
+The CSAO will notify both the complainant and the person accused of his or her determination, but, unless otherwise authorized by law, will only notify the complainant of any sanctions imposed against the accused student, to the extent such sanctions impact the complainant, such as a determination that the accused may not come within a certain distance of the complainant.